sanman2022/coursera-getdata/CodeBook.md

 67.	fbodybodygyrojerkmagmean
 68.	fbodybodygyrojerkmagstddev

-First two columns “subject” and “activity” provide the identification of subject and the activity for which a given measurement is recorded as value.

 ##tidy_avg
 From the tidy data table above, a second, independent tidy data set with the average of each variable for each activity and each subject is created.